bokkypoobah/MASSToken/audit/code-review/MASSToken.md

     }

-    /// @dev Disable transfers of MASS during payouts. function disableTransfers() {
+    /// @dev Disable transfers of MASS during payouts.
-        if (!isFinalized) throw;
+    // BK Ok
+    function disableTransfers() {
+        // BK Ok - This function can only be executed after the crowdsale is finalised if (!isFinalized) throw;
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can execute this function require (msg.sender == contractOwner);
+        // BK Ok - Disable transfers
         allowTransfers = false;
     }

-    /// @dev Allow transfers after MASS payouts. function enableTransfers() {
+    /// @dev Allow transfers after MASS payouts.
-        if (!isFinalized) throw;
+    // BK Ok
+    function enableTransfers() {
+        // BK Ok - This function can only be executed after the crowdsale is finalised if (!isFinalized) throw;
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can execute this function require (msg.sender == contractOwner);
+        // BK Ok - Enable transfers
         allowTransfers = true;
     }

-    /// @dev Change ownership of contract in case of emergency. function changeOwnership(address newOwner) {
+    /// @dev Change ownership of contract in case of emergency.
+    // BK NOTE - This changeOwnership should also use the acceptOwnership pattern to confirm the change in ownership
+    //           to reduce any errors in the new owner address, if there needs to be a change in ownership
+    // BK Ok
+    function changeOwnership(address newOwner) {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the current contract owner can execute this function require (msg.sender == contractOwner);
-        contractOwner = newOwner;
+        // BK Ok - Change ownership to the new owner contractOwner = newOwner;
     }

     /// @dev Internal function to prevent contracts from purchasing tokens.
      // Borrowed from StatusContributions.sol (SNT)
+    // BK Ok
     function isContract(address _address) constant internal returns (bool) {
+        // BK Ok
         if (_address == 0) return false;
+        // BK Ok
         uint256 size;
+        // BK Next 3 Ok
         assembly {
             size := extcodesize(_address)
         }
+        // BK Ok
         return (size > 0);
     }
 }